Przejdź do treści

 • ~audio-transcription@participant:did:key:z...

-This gives three stable wire-level intentions:
+This gives three stable identity-level intentions:

 Form Meaning